 - Get out of the house, go for a coffee or drink, smile and talk.

-- In your work, there might be some people interested going out with you.
+- In your work, there might be some people interested in going out with you.

 Greek Language Meeting In Warsaw

-Join some expat groups in Warsaw as well.
+Join Expat groups in Warsaw as well.
 Below are some main Facebook groups with Expats and Polish people in Warsaw.

-In general people here are easy to talk to and they are open when someone look normal.
-We even say Dżien Dobry in elevators and other places with people i see first time in my life.
+In general, people here are easy to talk to and they are open when someone looks normal.
+We even say Dżien Dobry in elevators and other places with people I see the first time in my life.
 I like this :)

-Anything we start, we need to plan it, work on it and take consistent actions.
-If that plan does not work, then we need to adjust the plan, but never stop trying.
+If that plan does not work, then adjust the plan but never stop trying.
 Never give up.
-Let's see some alternative ways you can make extra money in Warsaw.
+Let's see some alternative ways you can make extra income in Warsaw.

-There are so many companies you can work for as a Driver.
-Some of them require that you have a company set.
-I think this process for registering a company is not so difficult and it might worth.
-Some companies looking for drivers are:
+There are so many companies you can work for like a driver.
+Some of them require that you have a registered company.
+I think the process of registering a company is not difficult and it might worth it.
+Companies looking for drivers are: